mat-docs/mtap-docs/SignalR/2019.2/README.md

 # Introduction

-SignalR is a websocket push mechanism based live service that allows multiple clients to subscribe to various parameters for live data and get pushed data streams.
+SignalR is a websocket based service that allows multiple clients to subscribe to various parameters for live data streams.
 It is used by TAP DataExplorer UI.